nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 *   to insert header, footer or tracking code
 *   to insert PHP, HTML, CSS, shortcodes
 *   to insert Google analytics code
-*   to insert various opt-in forms
+*   to insert various opt-in forms (MailChimp, AWeber, GetResponse, etc.)

 Maintaining several plugins (often from different vendors) is not easy.
 And each plugin is slowing down the speed of your website.